-- Collect primary source material from people through public gatherings and sonsor discussions or websites about the results.
+- Collect primary source material from people through public gatherings and sponsor discussions or websites about the results.

 - Use historical records in artistic endeavors.
 This could include K-12 students, undergraduate classes, or community members.
 Examples include projects that encourage researching and writing life stories for performance; using record facsimiles in painting, sculpture, or audiovisual collages; or using text as lyrics for music or as music

 For a comprehensive list of the Commission’s limitations on funding, please see “What we do and do not fund” (http://www.archives.gov/nhprc/apply/eligibility.html).
 Applications that consist entirely of ineligible activities will not be considered.

 A grant normally is for one to three years.
 The Commission expects to make up to three grants of between $50,000 and $150,000.
-The total amount allocated to this category is up to $275,000.
-Grants begin no earlier than July 1, 2019
+The total amount allocated for this program is up to $275,000.
+Grants begin no earlier than July 1, 2020.

 The Commission requires that grant recipients acknowledge NHPRC grant assistance in all publications and other products that result from its support.